benfertig/timestamper/README.md

 If you do not want to bother with setting multiple icons and would simply like to select one icon within auto-py-to-exe, the best icon to use would probably be the icon titled "timestamp_48x48_32b.ico" under src/file_icons/Windows.
 This icon will look nice from the Windows Desktop and won't look too ugly from a list view in File Explorer.<br />

-If you do not want your icons to appear distorted some of the time, and do not mind taking an extra step to set multiple icons for the program after you have generated the .exe file, then **do not change the icon here**.
+If you do not want your icons to appear distorted some of the time, and do not mind taking an extra step to set multiple icons for the Time Stamper program after you have generated the .exe file, then **do not change the icon here**.
 Leave the icon as is for now.
 Instructions for changing icons using Resource Tuner are provided at the end of this section.

 #### Additional files
 This is the most crucial section.
-You *must* provide all of the necessary dependencies here for the program to work.<br />
+You *must* provide all of the necessary dependencies here for your Time Stamper executable (.exe) to work.<br />

 For the following steps, replace {path_to_repository} with the directory that you have saved this repository to.<br />